Menu

 Writer: Scott Derrickson, Paul Harris Boardman, Mara Leveritt

-Genres: Drama, Crime, Thriller
+Genres: Crime, Drama, Thriller

 Keywords child murder, satanism, knife, arkansas, biography, based on true story, woods, diner, crime scene, police interrogation, 1990s, wonder, legal thriller, triple murder, west memphis three